UTNkar/documentation/content/3applications/drupal7.md

 4. Edit the settings in `sites/default/settings.php` to match the URL and database.
 5. Create/Enable an NGINX configuration for the new website.
+6. Update Drupal, and all installed modules, to the most current version

 {{% notice info %}}